Ethnic Studies (ES)

 ES 1000.
 Introduction to Ethnic Studies.
 Units: 3

 An introduction to Ethnic Studies as an intellectual, political, methodological framework of rigorous analysis and knowledge making.
 Students will be introduced to histories of structural and systemic oppressions, including but not limited to white supremacy, antiblack racism and settler colonialism, as well as the histories of resistance that characterize communities and movements led by people of color, in particular Native Americans, African Americans, Asian Americans and Latinx Americans.
-Satisfies GE Category F.
+Satisfies GE F/6.

 ES 1000H.
 Introduction to Ethnic Studies: HONORS SECTION.
 Units: 3

 An Honors Section of the Introduction to Ethnic Studies as an intellectual, political, methodological framework of rigorous analysis and knowledge making.
 Students will be introduced to histories of structural and systemic oppressions, including but not limited to white supremacy, anti-black racism and settler colonialism, as well as the histories of resistance that characterize communities and movements led by people of color, in particular Native Americans, African Americans, Asian Americans and Latinx Americans.
-Satisfies GE Category F. Students may not receive credit for both ES 1000 and ES 1000H.
+Satisfies GE F/6.
+Students may not receive credit for both ES 1000 and ES 1000H.

 ES 1020.
 Introduction to Chicana/o/x and Latina/o/x Studies.
 Units: 3